 The Company applies the equity method of accounting to these and other less significant equity-method investments, all of which are recorded in other noncurrent assets in the consolidated balance sheets as of December 31, 2016 and 2015.
-For the year ended December 31, 2016, net losses from equity-method investments were \$3 million which were recorded in other expense, net in the consolidated statements of operations, and for the years ended December 31, 2015 and 2014, gains (losses) from equity-method investments were insignificant.
+For the years ended December 31, 2016 and 2015, net losses from equity-method investments were \$14 million and \$7 million, respectively, which were recorded in other expense, net in the consolidated statements of operations.